Synacktiv-contrib/Modmobmap/README.md

 ^C[+] Cells save as cells_1528738901.json
 ```

-## Docker image
+## Docker image (in case of apocalypse)

-To avoid any issue installing the whole project, we have also a Docker container available at this address: https://hub.docker.com/r/penthertz/modmobmap-beta
+To avoid any issue installing the whole project, we have also a Docker container available at this address: https://hub.docker.com/r/penthertz/modmobmap

+You can now use the `latest_with_e200` which is compatible with the ANTSDR E200.